-If you have a template or other type of document that regularly requires the date to be updated, you can make Microsoft Word 2013 or 2010 display a date that automatically updates.
+If you have a template or other type of document that regularly requires the date to be updated, you can make Microsoft Word 365 display a date that automatically updates.
 This is much easier than remembering to update it manually yourself.

 - Select the “Insert” tab.

 - Under the “Text” group, select “Quick Parts” > “Field“.

 - Under the “Categories” box, select “Date and Time“.

 - “CreateDate” – Displays date the document was created.